gofynd/flask-full/README.rst

     python3 manage.py run -p 8080

 Server will start on port 8080.
 Hitting http://localhost:8080/ping/ on web browser should return {"message": "pong"}.

+API Docs are powered by swagger ui and can be viewed by hitting http://localhost:8080/apidocs/ .

 To start celery hit